 Nor can I provide information about crossover frequency and slope.
 The crossover is implemented by a digital signal processor (DSP) inside each enclosure.
 The Formation Duo uses DSP for other functions as well, including dynamic equalization.
 You can also adjust the bass and treble in 13 steps (from -6 to +6), using the Bowers Home app.
 But the lack of any room-boundary compensation strikes me as an opportunity missed.
 KEF’s LSX ($1100/pair) and LS50W ($2200/pair) active speakers both have this feature, enabled via the KEF Control app; and Dynaudio’s Focus XD active speakers have Speaker Position controls on their rear panels.

 Does B&W plan to enable room compensation through a software update?
 Does the Duo perform phase correction in DSP?
-If you mate the Duo with a Formation Bass or Bar or Wedge, what kind of crossover is used?
+If you mate the Formation Bass with the Duos, or with a Formation Bar or Wedge, what kind of crossover is used?
 I posed all these questions, as well as questions about the driver, enclosure, and crossover design, to B&W’s media representatives, but despite my follow-up e-mails, these questions went unanswered.

 A remote control is not included with the Formation Duo.
 You can adjust the volume, and pause and resume playback, with front-panel buttons at the base of each speaker.
 Of course, most of your interaction with the Duos will be with the software you use to play music.